-Francion has spent time on secondment at Google and at the antitrust teams of two Chinese law firms based in Shanghai.
+Francion has also spent time on secondment at the UK competition regulator (the CMA), Google and at the antitrust teams of two Chinese law firms in Shanghai.
 She is the resident lawyer for the British Brands Group’s competition law compliance training programme, and also teaches the MBL workshop on IP Licensing and Competition Law.

-Francion is a frequent commentator on the intersection of competition and IP law as featured in the Bristows blog, the CLIP Board.
+Francion has twice been awarded the Dickson Poon School of Law Prize for her achievements in King’s College London’s postgraduate qualifications in competition law and economics.
+She is also a frequent commentator on the intersection of competition and IP law as featured in the Bristows’ blog, the CLIP Board.

 - BSc Mathematics, University of Bristol